CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/view-planned-resource-capacity.md

 # View Planned Resource Capacity

-Here you can check how to check Resource capacity.
+Here, you can check how to check Resource capacity.

 ---